Feliphegomez/digital-members/readme.txt

 = 2.2 - 2019-11-22 =
 * FEATURE: The Members List is now shown in an official "WP List Table".
 Most columns are sortable.
 The screen options in the upper right can be used to add/remove columns.
 (Thanks, Thomas Sjolshagen, Paul Barthmaier, and David Parker)
-* FEATURE: Showing useful notifications in the PMPro dashboard area.
+* FEATURE: Showing useful notifications in the DmRFID dashboard area.
 Notifications are shown no more than once ever 12 hours, and no more than 3 times every week.
-The PMPro Advanced Settings page has an option to only show security-related notifications.
+The DmRFID Advanced Settings page has an option to only show security-related notifications.
 * SECURITY: Better sanitizing of values in the 2Checkout INS handler.
 * BUG FIX: Fixed issue since WP 5.3 where expiration dates and other dates could be off by a month after saving.
 * BUG FIX: Fixed issue where Stripe orders processed through the webhook would use the current date instead of the date of the order.
 This was an issue if you had to rerun a webhook later.